Petar Zivkovic

 Royal Assent

-The Queen as a Person
+The King as a Person

-An image of the QueenAlthough she is often physically distant, close contact with Australia and Australians is maintained either through vice-regal briefings and government communiques or from individual Australians writing to her or those who are fortunate enough to meet her in person.
-Her visits to Australia have over the years given her a comprehensive understanding of the country.
+Although he is often physically distant, close contact with Australia and Australians is maintained either through vice-regal briefings and government communiques or from individual Australians writing to him or those who are fortunate enough to meet him in person.
+His visits to Australia over the years, as Prince of Wales, have given him a comprehensive understanding of the country.

 • published this page in Nationhood 2020-06-25 08:45:42 +1000